jamesherriott1/Starkey-Martial-Arts/README.md

 I added the css for the footer and tested the code.
 No errors founds.
 I'm happy with the way it looks.
 Could possibly add some more social media links at a later date.

+### modal styling

+I added a modal which I found on [veedjohnson] (<https://dev.to/veedjohnson/build-a-modal-pop-up-with-html-css-and-javascript-4md3>)
+I've deleted a few of ther inputs and the close button and added my own button.
+It isnt closing the modal and neither is the sumbit button.